 Controlled experiments provide the highest level of formality, rigor, and control on measure.
 Specific guidelines are available for their conduction and documentation.

-A precondition for conducting experiments is a clear hypothesis; this guides the researchers in all the steps of the experiment design, including which variable to include in the design and how to measure them.
+A precondition for conducting controlled experiments is a clear hypothesis; this guides the researchers in all the steps of the experiment design, including which variable to include in the design and how to measure them.

 Controlled Methods.
-Replicated Experiments
+Replicated Experiments (1/2)

-- The main benefit of replication is that it helps mature software engineering knowledge by addressing both external and internal validity problems. - Regarding external validity, replications aim to support the hypothesis of the independence between the results and peculiarities of the study context. - Regarding internal validity, replications aims to explore the range of conditions under which the experimental results still hold.
+- The main benefit of replication is that it helps mature software engineering knowledge by addressing both internal and external validity problems. - Regarding internal validity, replications aims to explore the range of conditions under which the experimental results still hold. - Regarding external validity, replications aim to support the hypothesis of the independence between the results and peculiarities of the study context.

 Controlled Methods.
-Replicated Experiments
+Replicated Experiments (2/2)